simondodson/boxing/src/pages/index.md

     section_id: Intro
     component: Intro
     content: >-
-      Researchers are testing hydroxychloroquine and **chloroquine**, drugs used for malaria, in the treatment of COVID-19 in the hope the cheap medicines could treat patients.
+      Researchers are testing **chloroquine**, a drugs used for malaria, in the treatment of COVID-19 in the hope the this cheap medicine could treat patients.

       This week, for the first time, results from a human trial have been